 Access to affordable housing is not only a quality of life consideration; it is also an integral part of a comprehensive economic development strategy.
 Communities need affordable housing for workers in order to retain existing companies and attract new companies to the area.

 Households which must spend a disproportionate amount of their income on housing will not have the resources to properly maintain their housing, nor will they have adequate disposable income for other living expenses, such as transportation, childcare, healthcare, food, and clothing.
 This in turn not only has a negative impact on the overall economy, it may also heighten resistance to property tax increases, which is a major source of revenue for many Wisconsin communities.

 For persons on the bottom end of the economic ladder, affordable housing is particularly important.
-A recent study by the Hudson Institute and the Wisconsin Housing Partnership found that the most important factor for individuals to successfully move from welfare to work was their ability to find decent, stable affordable housing.
+A study by the Hudson Institute and the Wisconsin Housing Partnership6 found that the most important factor for individuals to successfully move from welfare to work was their ability to find decent, stable affordable housing.

-A review of housing stock values for the Town of Hancock indicated that housing values were on average lower than the state average.
-However, many of those units were not affordable for Town residents.
+A review of housing stock values for Waushara County indicated that although housing values were on average lower than the state, many of those units were not affordable for county residents.